awsdocs/aws-amplify-console-user-guide/doc_source/build-settings.md

 ## Enable or disable diff based backend builds<a name="enable-diff-backend"></a>

 You can configure Amplify to use diff based backend builds using the `AMPLIFY_DIFF_BACKEND` environment variable\.
-When you enable diff based backend builds, at the start of each build, Amplify attempts to run a diff on the `amplify` folder in your repository\.
+When you enable diff based backend builds, at the start of each build Amplify attempts to run a diff on the `amplify` folder in your repository\.
 If Amplify doesn't find any differences, it skips the backend build step, and doesn't update your backend resources\.
 If your project doesn't have an `amplify` folder in your repository, Amplify ignores the value of the `AMPLIFY_DIFF_BACKEND` environment variable\.

+If you currently have custom commands specified in the build settings of your backend phase, conditional backend builds won't work\.
+If you want those custom commands to run, you must move them to the frontend phase of your build settings in your app's `amplify.yml` file\.

 **To configure diff based backend builds**

-1. Sign in to the AWS Management Console and open the [Amplify Console](https://console.aws.amazon.com/amplify/)\.
+1. Sign in to the AWS Management Console and open the [Amplify console](https://console.aws.amazon.com/amplify/)\.

 1. Choose the app to configure diff based backend builds for\.